Sydney Cricket Ground: Rugby league

 The SCG has hosted 1,392 top-level premiership rugby league games – more than any other ground in Australia (as of 2015), in addition to 70 Test matches and World Cup games.
 Between 1913 and 1987, the NSWRFL Premiership Final was always played at the SCG, unless circumstances dictated otherwise.
 Due to the ground's historical significance to rugby league, it is often used for special heritage matches for National Rugby League club and representative matches.

 Rugby league was first played at the SCG on 22 June 1911 between Australia and New Zealand.
 The ground was first used by the New South Wales Rugby Football League in 1913.
 At this time the Trust only gave players access to dressing sheds in the Sheridan Stand and did not allow use of the rooms in the Members' Stand.
 This rule was relaxed in 1918.
-The 1915 NSWRFL season's first round match between defending premiers Eastern Suburbs and Glebe was played in front of a record crowd of 13,000.
+The 1915 NSWRFL season's first round match between defending premiers South Sydney and Glebe was played in front of a record crowd of 13,000.

 The 1920 Great Britain Lions tour saw the British rugby league team tour Australia for the first time since World War I and huge crowds attended their games.
 The first match of the tour was at the SCG against Metropolis in front of nearly 68,000 spectators.
 Australia won the first Test in Brisbane and in the second Test at the SCG on 3 July.
 The Australians sealed the series, scoring five tries to win 21–8 and secure the Ashes series for the first time at home.

 The attendance record for a rugby league match in Australia was broken in 1932 when 70,204 people saw Australia play England in the first test of the 1932 Ashes series at the Cricket Ground.
 It was also in this game that the Australians first wore the green jersey with a double gold 'V', which they have been wearing ever since.
 The English side boasted one of the great rugby league back lines consisting of captain Jim Sullivan (fullback), Alf Ellaby and Stan Smith (wings), and Artie Atkinson and Stan Brogden in the centres.
 The gates of the SCG had to be closed to prevent another 15,000 people from entering.
 Australia lost the game 8–6.
 The second game was the famous "Battle of Brisbane" Test, which Australia won.
 In the third Test back at the SCG Australia lead 11–3 until late in the game.
 Incredibly, England scored three quick tries to snatch the game (18–13) and the series.
-The attendance of the first test stood as the highest recorded crowd for an international rugby league match until 73,631 fans attended the 1992 World Cup Final between Australia and Great Britain at the famous Wembley Stadium in London, England.
+The attendance of the first test stood as the highest recorded crowd for an international rugby league match until 73,631 fans attended the 1992 World Cup final between Australia and Great Britain at the famous Wembley Stadium in London, England.